pivotal/docs-tap/getting-started.md

     rabbitmq.com-rabbitmqcluster   RabbitmqCluster   rabbitmq.com
     ```

-10. Create a service instance of RabbitmqCluster from the Workload Cluster.
-Note that while we are requesting a RabbitmqCluster from the Workload Cluster, the RabbitMQ pods will be running on the Services Cluster.
-Run this command on the Workload Cluster:
+10. While you request a RabbitmqCluster from the Workload Cluster, the RabbitMQ Pods run on the
+Services Cluster. `rabbitmq-cluster.yaml` is below: <!-- Is there a missing step where the reader creates this? -->

     ```yaml
     # rabbitmq-cluster.yaml